GlennLasher/resume/README.md

 # Other Affiliations/Accomplishments

  * In Toastmasters International, served as Sergeant At Arms, Secretary and President.
 Achieved Advanced Communicator Bronze and Competent Leader designations.
-Earned first or second place in various speaking competitions
+Earned first or second place in various speaking competitions.
- * General class Amateur Radio Operator
+ * General class Amateur Radio Operator.
- * Some fluency in French
+ * Some fluency in French.